-One of the best uses of the Google Home Hub, or any another Smart Display (Lenovo's or the JBL Link View), is as a smart digital photo album.
+One of the best uses of the Google Home/Nest Hub, or any another Smart Display (Lenovo's or the JBL Link View), is as a smart digital photo album.
 I've already shared with you the steps to set this up plus tips to make the most of Live Albums, but there are a few new hidden capabilities that make it easier to interact with the photos once they're showing on your Smart Display.
 In this post, I'll explain how you can ask where and when a photo was taken, add it to your favorites, hide it, and share it directly with one of your contacts.
 Read More

 Live Albums were one of the most appealing features announced last week for Google Home Hub and other Smart Displays.
 They let you create a dynamic album from your Google Photos that automatically updates and contains photos of specific people in your life.
 The ability to make Live Albums rolled out to the Photos app, but it wasn't until yesterday that the albums started working properly in Ambient Mode on Smart Displays.